Can VLMs Predict Future States? Bootstrapping World Models from Inverse Dynamics: Experiments and Results

-\paragraph{Metrics.} For next-observation prediction evaluation, following \citep{fang2025got}, we rely on \textbf{GPT4o-as-a-judge} as it is the only metric that reliably penalises Copy.
+\paragraph{Metrics.} For next-observation prediction (FDP) evaluation, following \citet{fang2025got}, we rely on \textbf{GPT4o-as-a-judge} as it is the only metric that reliably penalises Copy.
 In Appendix~\ref{appendix:all-5-metrics-results}, we show four other metrics, e.g., CLIP, which assign high scores to Copy.
 GPT4o-as-a-judge scores consider two criteria, one for the editing success rate and one for visual consistency with the original.
 We take the minimum of the two as the final score.
-The prompt for GPT4o-as-a-judge is provided in Appendix~\ref{appendix:gpt4o-judge}.
+The prompt for the judge is provided in Appendix~\ref{appendix:gpt4o-judge}.